Supported by IEEE CIS ISATC Task Force on Transfer Learning and Transfer Optimization

 Deep learning has shown significantly promising performance in addressing real-world problems.
 The

 achievements of such algorithms owe to its deep structures.
-However, designing an optimal deep structure
+However, designing an optimal deep

-requires rich domain knowledge on both the investigated data and the general data analysis domain, which
+requires rich domain knowledge on both the investigated data and the general data analysis domain,

 is not necessarily held by the end-users.
 In addition, the problem of searching for the optimal